 The purpose of the monitoring was to address requirements of the approved Mannering Colliery Noise Management Plan (NMP), prepared to satisfy the requirements of the project approval MP06_0311 (PA) and Environment Protection License (EPL) 191.
-It is of note that Modification 5 (Mod 5) of the site PA was approved by the NSW Department of Planning, Industry and Environment (DPIE) in June 2020, and Delta Coal is currently in the process of updating the NMP to reflect any changes to, or additional, operational noise conditions.
+It is of note that Modification 5 (Mod 5) of the site PA was approved by the NSW Department of Planning, Industry and Environment (DPIE) in June 2020, and Delta Coal is currently in the process of updating the NMP which has been submitted to DPIE for approval to reflect any changes to, or additional, operational noise conditions.
+The revised NMP incorporates noise management for both Delta Coal's Chain Valley Colliery and Mannering Colliery.

-Noise monitoring is required to occur on a monthly basis.
-This report presents the results and findings of attended noise monitoring conducted on 26 November 2020.
+Noise monitoring is required to occur on a monthly basis for Mannering Colliery.
+This report presents the results and findings of attended noise monitoring conducted on 12 February 2021.